 There is a multitude of server and device types out there.
 Ones that allow an SSL to be installed and configured require the digital certificate file to be encoded and formatted in a certain way.
 All you need to know is that there are several file extension types and encoding formats.
-Plus, to successfully install an SSL on your server, you will need to know which type exactly your server or device requires.
+Plus, in order to successfully install an SSL on your server, you need to know which type exactly your server or device requires.
 In some cases, the server can accept different certificate formats, and they can be interchangeable.
 In other cases, however, a particular file type and encoding are required.
 This article is more of a hands-on guide on how to handle the certificate files received in an SSLs.com order.
 For an in-depth approach to this topic, feel free to check the X.509 article on Wikipedia and the comprehensive definition of X.509 certificate and CRL in a Request for Comments (RFC) publication by Internet Engineering Task Force (IETF).

 *.pem, *.crt, *.ca-bundle, *.cer, *.p7b, *.p7s files contain one or more X.509 digital certificate files that use base64 (ASCII) encoding.
-You get one of those in a zip file downloaded from your user account, or receive such file from the Certificate Authority.
+You get one of those in a zip file downloaded from your user account or receive such file from the Certificate Authority.

 You may also encounter *.pfx files.
 This is an archive file format for storing several cryptographic objects in a single file.
-In the scope of SSL certificates for SSL/TLS client and SSL/TLS webserver authentication (the ones we offer), a .pfx file must contain the end-entity certificate (issued to your domain), a matching private key, and may optionally include an intermediate certification authority (a.k.a.
+In the scope of SSL certificates for SSL/TLS client and SSL/TLS web server authentication (the ones we offer), a .pfx file must contain the end-entity certificate (issued for your domain), a matching private key, and may optionally include an intermediate certification authority (a.k.a.
 CA Bundle).
 All this is wrapped up in a single file which is then protected with a pfx password.
 We can’t possibly provide you with a ready .pfx file, since it has a private key as the second essential element.
-Private key must be kept secret and is something that you generate alongside with the certificate signing request (CSR) by using available server tools, asking your webhost to generate it for you, or using an online CSR + private key generation tool.
+Private key must be kept secret and is something that you generate alongside with the certificate signing request (CSR) by using available server tools, asking your web host to generate it for you, or using an online CSR + private key generation tool.

 When ordering a certificate on SSLs.com, there are two ways you can get your certificate files.